epwalsh/obsidian.nvim/README.md

   sort_by = "modified",
   sort_reversed = true,

+  -- Set the maximum number of lines to read from notes on disk when performing certain searches. search_max_lines = 1000,

   -- Optional, determines how certain commands open notes.
 The valid options are:
   -- 1. "current" (the default) - to always open in the current window -- 2. "vsplit" - to open in a vertical split if there's not already a vertical split